Simsreal/simsreal/CONTRIBUTING.md

 We believed the effectiveness of contribution is maximized when you are familiar and feel interested with specific components of Simsreal you work on, and we are happily offering you a general guide for you to kickstart your contribution.

 1. [Intelligence](#intelligence)

+Related topics:
+* Test-time Learning
-Related topics: Test-time training, Human Cognitives (e.g. Perceptions, Instincts), PyTorch Modules as Memory.
+* Human Cognitives (e.g. Perceptions, Instincts)
+* PyTorch Modules as Memory/ Experience Machine
+* Neuro-Symbolic AI (for planning)

 2. [World](#world) / [Sensors](#sensors)

+Related topics:
+* USD
+* Physics Simulation
+* ROS2 bridge
-Related topics: USD, Isaac Sim, ROS2 bridge, 3D content creations
+* 3D content creations

 ## Intelligence
 Developing intelligence in Simsreal is developing the [emergence of consciousness](https://github.com/Simsreal/human/blob/main/src/images/flow_draft_2.png), which involves components including `Constraint`, `Context`, `Instinct`, `Memory`, `Perceptors`, and others.
 All consciousness components are abstracted in `intelligence` submodule.